Designing the app Trader Joe's fans have been asking for.

 Meal Planning

 Recipes linked directly to real-time product availability at your nearest store.
-Browse a recipe, see which ingredients are in stock at Williamsburg, add them all to your list in one tap.
+Browse a recipe, see which ingredients are in stock at Williamsburg, and add them all to your list in one tap.
 The planning and the shopping trip become one continuous flow instead of two separate tasks.

 Plan once, shop once.